solid/solidproject.org/pages/faqs.md

 ## If everyone used Solid would I lose my favourite internet services?
 No. Search engines and communication tools do not need to track you to work.
 Hopefully over time all the nice things you get from silos which don’t let you control your data will be echoed by new solid-compatible ones which do.

+# The Bigger Picture

 ## Doesn't the [Data Transfer Project](https://datatransferproject.dev) fix the data concerns?
 It’s a great start.
 The next step is to build a healthy array of options for users to make their data work for themselves.

+## How to integrate iOS and Android apps into Solid?

+Currently there are no developer kits in development for Android or iOS.If you really want to have an app that can be installed on Android or iOS, you might consider writing it as a progressive web app or writing it as a hybrid app.

+## Arguably the [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web) or [Linked Data](https://en.wikipedia.org/wiki/Linked_data) never took off, so why is Solid working with it?

+Today, almost a quarter of all websites are currently using the semantic web or linked data.
+The Solid community is working to provide seamless convenience to developers to work with the semantic web or linked data more easily.

+## Does Solid use blockchain?
+No. Solid is not a blockchain technology, but it can interact and use other blockchain initiatives.

 # Security

+## Does Solid mean we won’t need so many passwords?
+Yes.
+When you use Solid you can use applications that would interact with your Pod and therefore the login mechanism would be much simpler than having to create accounts on each and every service.
+However, you will still have to manage what data you would like to share with each application.

 ## Is data in my Pod safe?
 Is the Pod encrypted while it is stored on a provider's system?
 Data stored on your Pod is not encrypted, ideally this would be introduced in the near future.